Street Food in Delhi

 Dadu’s Cutlet Shop offers a long list of Bengali delicacies.
 Mochar chop is one of them.
 It is typical of Bengal and is made out of flowers of banana plant.
 Otherwise, you can try mutton cutlet, fish cutlet, chicken cutlet, fish fry, vegetable spring roll, fish chop, vegetable chop, aloo chop, samosa, piyaji etc.

 Another thing to try here is ghughni.
 It is another version of cholley; but tastes great.
 Subrata’s Stall in C R Market is the best place to try it.
-One word of caution though; if you are a vegetarian, make sure it is not mutton ghughnee, but plain.
 For golgappas, you can try Raju’s Phuchkas and yes, golgappas are known as phuchkas in this part of the city.

 Street Food in West Delhi